 - Physician Navigator Program – The Physician Navigator Program exists to provide support and guidance for physicians undergoing an investigation by the College of Physicians and Surgeons of Nova Scotia.

-- Investments and insurance – Doctors Nova Scotia works with affinity program partners including MD Financial, TD Meloche-Monnex and OMA insurance to offer members exclusive investment advice and insurance discounts.
+- Investments and insurance – Doctors Nova Scotia works with affinity program partners including MD Financial, TD Insurance and OMA insurance to offer members exclusive investment advice and insurance discounts.

 Transitioning to retirement

 - Health records and privacy – Nova Scotia’s privacy legislation, the Personal Health Information Act (PHIA) lays out specific rules and regulations for how you should handle your patients’ medical records after your retirement.
-Find out what you need to do, or contact our PHIA advisor for help.
+Find out what you need to do, or contact Nichole Elizabeth, DNS legal counsel and privacy officer, for help.

-- EMR advisors – Electronic medical records (EMRs) make it faster and easier for physicians to deliver patient care, but there are specific considerations to keep in mind when you’re considering retirement.
-Contact one of Doctors Nova Scotia’s EMR advisors for information about storing your records.
+- E-health advisors – Electronic medical records (EMRs) make it faster and easier for physicians to deliver patient care, but there are specific considerations to keep in mind when you’re considering retirement.
+Contact one of Doctors Nova Scotia’s e-health advisors for information about storing your records.

 - Physician advisors – Doctors Nova Scotia’s Physician Advisors visit physicians in the communities where they practice.
 If you’ve got a question about retiring – from how to find a replacement to how to close your practice entirely – your Physician Advisor can help.